William S. Cronan: Biography

+Cronan remained in the Navy after receiving the Medal of Honor.
+He was promoted to the warrant officer rank of gunner in 1909 and to chief gunner in 1915.
+During World War I, he was temporarily commissioned as a lieutenant (junior grade) but revered to Chief Gunner after the war.
+During World War II, he was promoted to lieutenant in 1942 and to lieutenant commander in 1944.
+He retired with the rank of lieutenant commander at the end of 1946, having completed almost 45 years of service.

-He died October 22, 1959, and is buried in Fort Rosecrans National Cemetery San Diego, California.
-His grave can be found in section T, grave 534.
+He died October 22, 1959, and is buried in Fort Rosecrans National Cemetery in San Diego, California.

 Medal of Honor citation

 Rank and organization: Boatswain's Mate, U.S. Navy.
 Born: 23 October 1883, Chicago, Ill.
 Accredited to: Illinois.
 G.O.
 No.: 13, 5 January 1906.